liufuyang/liufuyang.github.io/_posts/tensorflow/2017-04-01-just-another-tensorflow-beginner-guide-3.markdown

 We can do this transform easily using the `reshape()` function on the NumPy array.
 We can also reduce our memory requirements by forcing the precision of the pixel values to be 32 bit, the default precision used by Keras anyway.

+With this simple 2 layers implementation the test accuracy can go up to 98.2%.

 ### Convolutional Neural Network for MNIST

 A more complicated version of the previous feed-forward model could be a convelutional neural network looks like this: